-- 5.1 The Facilities Manager in consultant with the Superintendent of Human Resources or designate is responsible for hiring or contracting facility operators and maintenance staff. - 5.2 The Facilities Manager in consultation with the Superintendent of Human Resources or designate is responsible for determining appropriate recruitment, selection, and placement procedures. - 5.3 Vacant positions are to be posted internally and externally.
+- 5.1 The Facilities Manager in consultant with the Superintendent of Human Resources or designate in consultation with the Facilities Manager is responsible for hiring or contracting facility operators and maintenance staff. - 5.2 The Facilities Manager in consultation with the Superintendent of Human Resources or designate is responsible for determining appropriate recruitment, selection, and placement procedures. - 5.3 Vacant positions are to be posted internally and externally.
 Positions may be advertised externally when necessary. - 5.4 Facility operators and maintenance staff are to be employed under the conditions of their applicable employment contract, or through a services contract where applicable.